 The Company translates the assets and liabilities of its non-U.S. dollar functional currency subsidiaries into U.S. dollars using exchange rates in effect at the end of each period.
 Expenses for these subsidiaries are translated using rates that approximate those in effect during the period.
 Gains and losses from these translations are recognized in foreign currency translation included in other comprehensive income (loss) in the accompanying condensed consolidated statements of stockholders' equity.
-The Company's subsidiaries that use the U.S. dollar as their functional currency remeasure monetary assets and liabilities at exchange rates in effect at the end of each period, and inventories, property and nonmonetary assets and liabilities at historical rates.
-Income from these remeasurements were \$22,000 in the first quarter of 2018, and gains and losses from these remeasurements were not significant in the in the first quarter of 2017.
+Losses from these translations were \$43,000 and \$21,000 in the three and six months ended June 30, 2018, respectively, and gains and losses from these translations were not significant in the comparable periods of 2017.
+The Company and its subsidiaries that use the U.S. dollar as their functional currency remeasure monetary assets and liabilities at exchange rates in effect at the end of each period, and inventories, property and nonmonetary assets and liabilities at historical rates.
+Losses from these remeasurements were \$35,000 and \$67,000 in the three and six months ended June 30, 2018, respectively, and gains and losses from these remeasurements were not significant in the comparable periods of 2017.